Mark A. Parks Jr.

-Mark A. Parks Jr. (born April 5, 1961) in East Cleveland, Ohio.
+Mark A. Parks Jr. (born April 5, 1961 in East Cleveland, Ohio) is an American municipal finance executive and author.

 Career

-Parks is currently the Chief Financial Officer for the City of West Palm Beach (Florida).
-He has held this position since February 2015.
-Prior to this he held several positions from January 2011 to February 2015 with Cuyahoga County in Ohio including Chief Financial Officer.
-He was also the Council President and Finance Chair for Orange Village also located in Ohio.
+Parks has served as the Chief Financial Officer for the city of West Palm Beach, Florida, since February 2015.
+Prior to this, he held several positions from January 2011 to February 2015 with Cuyahoga County, Ohio, including serving as its Chief Financial Officer.
+He also served as the Council President and Finance Chair for Orange Village, Ohio.